 2) People also do well to block if a debate has turned into a pointless (like an is-to-is-not) fight or if they feel that the person on the other end is threatening them or others.
 I have blocked before when someone has turned a debate into an immature fight, or when I feel that my personal safety could be threatened by that person.

-3) Blocking is also understandable if someone is spewing downright hatred towards you or others.
+3) Blocking is also understandable if someone is spewing downright hatred or open intolerance towards you or others.
 For example, I once blocked someone because they openly admitted to hating a large demographic of people.
 I don't want to be associated with angry, hateful people.
 However, someone would have to do something very hateful for me to block them on accounts of their opinions/emotions.
 I’m fine with opinions, just not hatred.